wendahere/JAWS/Jayvien.md

 &rarr; When connected to the WifiManager, open your google chrome and paste 192.168.4.1.
 Next, choose a local network then enter the password to get access to the Wifi. **Getting a note stating: ESP Successfully connected to Wifi network**

-&rarr; Lastly, Reopen your browser and type the IP Address and you will get full access for ESP32 GPIO.
+Lastly, Reopen your browser and type the IP Address and you will get full access for ESP32 GPIO.

 >**WEEK 9**

+After doing the successful connection to the HTML webpage we try the LED method, Users click on the button in the HTML while controlling the LED to 'ON' or 'OFF'.[HTML+LED](https://github.com/wendahere/JAWS/blob/master/Content/esp32%20as%20webserver%20to%20control%20LED%20on%20pin2.py)

+This is just a follow up to check whether the HTML works well.
+We learn from this [Website](https://randomnerdtutorials.com/esp32-esp8266-micropython-web-server/)

+>**WEEK 10**

 As all vehicles needed to be moved using a command.